akka/akka/akka-docs/src/main/paradox/additional/native-image.md

 When using the built-in @apidoc[JsonSerializable] and @apidoc[CborSerializable] marker traits, message types are automatically added for reflective access by Akka.
 But there are a few important caveats:

-Messages with only primitives, standard library your own or Akka provided types should work, but more complex message structures and special Jackson annotations must be carefully tested as it is hard to predict if and how Jackson will reflectively interact with them.
+Messages with only primitives, standard library, your own or Akka provided types should work, but more complex message structures and special Jackson annotations must be carefully tested as it is hard to predict if and how Jackson will reflectively interact with them.